 Our Christian Values

-We have been working together as a Christian Ethos Group looking at our Christian Values here at school.
+Our Christian Ethos Group looked at our Christian Values here at school.

 Here are the 6 winning values and a definition of what we think they mean to a Christian.